Skip navigation

 Department: Psychology

-I am an Assistant Professor in Psychology and lead of the Psychobiology, Stress and Wellbeing Research Group in the School of Health and Life Sciences.
+I am Deputy Head of the Department of Psychology and lead of the Psychobiology, Stress & Well-being Research Group in the School of Health and Life Sciences.

 My research focusses on the development of occupational support strategies to reduce work related stress in frontline health & social care professionals.
 I am also interested in assessing the work related factors that impact occupational well-being and engage in research that aims to inform the development of social interventions to support the recovery of people with mental health diagnoses.
 I am also a Trustee Director at Waddington Street Mental Health Centre.